openlibhums/janeway/docs/source/editor/prepub.rst

 4. Select a Galley for Rendering
 --------------------------------

-For OLH journals publishing on Janeway, always select the XML galley for rendering.
+Select either an XML or HTML file (for OLH journals there will only be an XML or PDF file: always select the XML file for rendering).
-**Check to make sure no additional files (beside the XML and PDF) are visible here.** If they are, they will also be published alongside the proofed galleys.
-If any other files appear here, other than one XML and one PDF file, return to the article page to delete any other files that have accidentally been added as Galleys before proceeding.
+**Check to make sure no additional files other than publishable galleys are visible here.** If they are, they will also be published alongside the publishable galleys.
+If any other files appear here return to Typesetting Plugin or Production to delete any other files that have accidentally been added as galleys before proceeding.

 .. figure:: ../nstatic/prepubgif3.gif

 .. warning::
-   **If you have not done so already, double check (in the Typesetting Plugin) that any typesetting queries at the very end of the PDF have been addressed and removed.**
+   **If you have not done so already, double check (in the Typesetting Plugin or Production) that any typesetting queries at the very end of the PDF have been addressed and removed.**

 Check the ‘Mark as Complete’ box to move onto the next step.